 There’s no doubt about it.
-We love so much about the beautiful Ipswich marina in Suffolk.
+I love so much about the beautiful Ipswich marina in Suffolk.
 In fact, the high quality restaurants on offer, such as The Waterfront Bar Bistro, make this one of our favourite places to dine.
-So, we managed to grab their director, Greg Morgan, to gain an insight into life at the Waterfront and how they keep their menu so fresh and exciting.
+So, I manage to grab their director, Greg Morgan, to gain an insight into life at the Waterfront and how they keep their menu so fresh and exciting.
 Greg also spills the beans on what drew him to sunny Suffolk and more…

 What’s it like running a restaurant by Ipswich marina?